Project Quarantine: You Should Finally Frame and Hang That Art You've Got Lying Around

 For the physical piece, I decided to really put Framebridge’s skills to the test — I mailed in a tube (Framebridge provides a shipping label) containing a massive vintage linen poster for the excellent 1966 Antonioni film Blow-Up.
 And damned if it didn’t come back gallery-ready, albeit in a crudely Frankensteined amalgam of two of Framebridge’s biggest boxes.

-Best part: Framebridge puts WallBuddies on the back of your piece, making it truly idiot-proof to hang level.
+Best part: Framebridge puts WallBuddies on the back of your piece — for anyone unfamiliar, this is a handy system that makes it truly idiot-proof to hang any framed picture level and withou putting a bunch of uncecessary holes in your wall.
 Gamechanger.

 Now all you need is a nice piece of art.